-- The appropriations in this section are subject to the following conditions and limitations: - (1) ((\$200,000)) \$150,000 of the multimodal transportation account--state appropriation is provided solely for the department to develop and implement public private partnerships at high priority terminals as identified in the January 12, 2009, final report on joint development opportunities at Washington state ferries terminals.
+- (1) ((\$200,000)) \$150,000 of the multimodal transportation account--state appropriation is provided solely for the department to develop and implement public private partnerships at high priority terminals as identified in the January 12, 2009, final report on joint development opportunities at Washington state ferries terminals.
 The department shall first consider a mutually beneficial agreement at the Edmonds terminal. - (2) \$50,000 of the motor vehicle account--state appropriation is provided solely for the department to investigate the potential to generate revenue from web site sponsorships and similar ventures and, if feasible, pursue partnership opportunities. - (3) ((\$75,000)) \$45,000 of the motor vehicle account--state appropriation is provided solely for the implementation of a pilot project allowing advertisements and sponsorships on select web pages.
 The pilot project must be organized under the partnership model described in the department's web site monetizing feasibility study, which was prepared under subsection (2) of this section.
 Once operational, the pilot project must operate for at least twelve consecutive months.
 After twelve months of continuous operation, the department shall provide a report with recommendations on whether to continue project operations to the office of financial management and the chairs of the transportation committees.
 The department may end the pilot project after less than twelve consecutive months of operation if insufficient bids or proposals are received from potential sponsors or advertisers.
-For the purpose of this subsection, if a consultant contract is warranted, the consultant contract is deemed a revenue generation activity as that term is construed in section 602(2), chapter 3, Laws of 2010. - 31 Sec.
-912. 2010 c 247 s 217 (uncodified) is amended to read as 32 follows:
+For the purpose of this subsection, if a

+- 1 consultant contract is warranted, the consultant contract is deemed a - 2 revenue generation activity as that term is construed in section - 3 602(2), chapter 3, Laws of 2010.

+4 Sec.
+912. 2010 c 247 s 217 (uncodified) is amended to read as follows: